quek-group/XAF-GW/README.md

 # XAF-GW
-The high computational cost of GW calculation for large 2D interface system is partially due to the polarizability(chi) matrix calculation.
-We first cut the total system into layers and then cut each layer into unit cell.
-In Reference: JCTC we demonstrate that the total chi matrix can be written as the sum of each layer's chi matrix.
-Each layer's chi in a super cell can be expanded from it unit cell.
+The XAF-GW method enables GW calculations of large interface systems which can be separated into individual components without the formation of dangling bonds.
+However, the XAF-GW method can apply to layered systems with hybridization between the components, such as in the case of black phosphorus.

+XAF-GW stands for:

+eXpand-chi
+Add-chi
+Full-sigma

+The Add-chi method computes the chi matrix for the heterostructure (HS) as the sum of the chi matrices from individual components.
+This is shown to work even when bonding and anti-bonding states form between the separate components (JCTC).

-This reporsitory contains the codes based on BerkeleyGW/1.2.0 to expand unit cell chi matrix to supercell and summation of the supercell chi.
+The eXpand-chi method obtains the chi matrix of the supercell from the chi matrix of a unit cell.

-For instructions see NOTE.
+The code provided here is based on BerkeleyGW/1.2.0, and routines for reading the chi matrices have been obtained from the BerkeleyGW code.
+However, this code is general and can be easily modified for other GW codes.

+The BerkeleyGW/1.2.0 code is licensed under licensed under a free, open source, and permissive 3-clause modified BSD license.
+BerkeleyGW, Copyright (c) 2011, The Regents of the University of California, through Lawrence Berkeley National Laboratory (subject to receipt of any required approvals from the U.S. Dept. of Energy).
+All rights reserved.

+Work done for this code was performed in the National University of Singapore (NUS).

 Author: Xuan Fengyuan (c2dxf@nus.edu.sg)